j-d-b/angular-fixed-aspect-img/README.md

 # AngularJS `fixed-aspect-img` Component
-AngularJS component for a fixed aspect ratio container for an image.
+AngularJS component for a fixed aspect ratio image container.

 This component can be using in responsive layouts where the image container size is variable (e.g. depends on display width).